Why Do I Feel Deep Shame?

 separate compassion from unconscious suffering

-Belonging becomes less dependent on unconscious loyalty and more grounded in authenticity, emotional reality, and self-acceptance.
+Over time, belonging may become less dependent on fear, self-sacrifice, or unconscious loyalty and more grounded in authenticity, emotional safety, and self-acceptance.

 A Grounded Perspective